momentohq/serverless-api-demo/README.md

 # Serverless Typescript API With Momento

 This tutorial shows a basic serverless typescript REST api using DynamoDB supercharged with [Momento](https://www.gomomento.com/).
 It contains a
-Serverless Application that can be built and deployed with [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) cli.
+Serverless Application that can be built and deployed with [CDK](https://aws.amazon.com/cdk/).
 The API is supposed to represent a basic `users` api.
 It contains the following endpoints:

 ```text